Capm96/Blog/content/blog/days.md

 ### The beginning of madness

-On the morning of June 28th, the Archduke and his wife began rolling down on an open car along Appel Quay, a major street running through the center of Sarajevo.
+On the morning of June 28th, the Archduke and his wife began rolling down on an open car along a motorcade in Appel Quay, a major street running through the center of Sarajevo.

 Their route was pre-published in advance so that people could position themselves to see the Archduke and his wife.
 However, that also gave the opportunity for the terrorists to position themselves; six members of a Serbian ultra-nationalistic group called the Black Hand placed themselves throughout Appel Quay, waiting for their opportunity to attack.